skyrim-multiplayer/skymp/docs/skyrim_platform/features.md

 - Hot Reload for SkyrimPlatform plugins is supported.
 Changing the contents of `Data/Platform/Plugins` or `Data/Platform/PluginsDev` will reload all plugins without restarting the game.
 - For using all these features, including Ctrl+S hot reload, take our example plugin as a base https://github.com/skyrim-multiplayer/skymp/tree/main/skyrim-platform/tools/plugin-example.
 Plugin example is also present in the archive uploaded to Nexus Mods (Data/Platform/plugin-example).
 - When reloading plugins, the added event and hook handlers are removed, asynchronous operations are interrupted and all variables are reset, except for `storage` and its properties.
+- Be careful.
+Plugins with the name ending `-no-load.js` are not loaded at all.
+It's a hack to store info in the `Plugins` folder.

 # Changing game console commands